 Before adding gas tracers (and continuing through the initial activation of the heater), we will monitor a suite of possibly enriched geogenic gases including isotopes of He [atomic mass 4], Ne [20, 21, and 22], Ar [36 and 40], Kr [84] and Xe [132] (Ballentine & Burnard, 2002).
-Out of these gases, 4He will continue to be monitored after adding the tracer, as it is not being added to the source borehole (D), while Kr, Xe, and Ne will be added to the D borehole.
+Out of these gases, He will continue to be monitored after adding the tracer, as it is not being added to the source borehole (D), while Kr, Xe, and Ne will be added to the D borehole.

-One day before adding the gas tracers to the D borehole, the suite of monitored gases will be changed to observe background data.
+One day before adding the gas tracers to each of the D boreholes, the suite of monitored gases will be changed to observe background data.
 The gases to monitor after tracer addition include the primary isotope of the introduced tracer noble gases Ne [20], Kr [84], and Xe [132] will be monitored along with the primary electron fragment of SF6 [127].
 CO2 [44] will be monitored to compare against the data provided by the LI-COR 850 instrument.
 Cl [35] will be monitored to assess mechanisms for production of chlorine and hydrochloric acid gas from heating the salt and brine in the borehole (Kuhlman et al., 2017).
-N2 [29] (isotopologue is ~0.8% of atmospheric N2) will be monitored to normalize the response of the instrument against variations in gas flow rate and instrument sensitivity (i.e., the gas stream will mostly be N2).
-O2 [34] (isotopologue is ~0.4% of atmospheric O2) will be monitored to quantify the contribution of mine ventilation to the gas stream, since no processes in the borehole should generate O2.
-Since only lower-concentration isotopes of N2 and O2 will be monitored with the other lower-concentration tracer gases, the more sensitive electron multiplier can be used without saturating the detector.
+N2 [29] (isotopologue is ~0.8% of atmospheric N2) will be monitored to normalize the response of the instrument against variations in gas flow rate and instrument sensitivity (i.e., the gas stream will mostly be $N_2$ ). $O_2$ [34] (isotopologue is ~0.4% of atmospheric $O_2$ ) will be monitored to quantify the contribution of mine ventilation to the gas stream, since no processes in the borehole should generate O2.
+Since only lower-concentration isotopes of N2 and O2 will be monitored with the other lowerconcentration tracer gases, the more sensitive electron multiplier can be used without saturating the detector.
 At the beginning of the test (before turning on the heater), a single day of added tracer background data will also be recorded.
 Along with the comparison between the heated and unheated arrays, these additional background data will be used to quantify if there is a change in background between heated and unheated conditions.
+A hydrocarbon trap is installed after the Picarro CRDS but before the SRS gas analyzer to minimize any possible contamination from compressor oil which may contaminate the gas analyzer.